Home

 The main settlement in the parish is the village of Kimpton, in the south of the parish; in the north there is the hamlet of Shoddesden.
-In the 2001 census, the parish had a population of 352.
+In the 2011 census, the parish had a population of 365.

 The Grade I listed Church of St Peter & St Paul is situated in the village.
 The church is built of flint, stone rubble and brick, and has a tower and a cruciform layout.
 The oldest parts of the church are the nave and chancel, built in the 13th century; other parts were added later.
-(See CHURCH for pictures, history and prayer timings.)

 Kimpton Down, a rural area in the north and west of the parish, contains the remains of several historical sites including bowl barrows and Roman buildings.
 Excavations near Shoddesden found a former Iron Age/Romano-British settlement site.